afshaalzubair/web-development/general/README.md

 ## Description

 This folder contains general HTML and CSS practice files created for learning the HTML and CSS languages, no javascript programming is included.
+Any projects that were created using a tutorial have a !tutorial.md file in the directory.

 ## Files